attilagyorffy/peep-stack-frontend/README.md

-# Peep-blog-frontend
+# PEEP stack front-end

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is the front-end component of the example [PEEP Stack](https://medium.com/@j_mcnally/the-peep-stack-b7ba5afdd055#.kg4bxsapo) using a [JSONAPI](http://jsonapi.org) standard to communicate with the [Phoenix based back-end](https://github.com/liquid/peep-blog-backend).

 ## Prerequisites